skellis46/slipbox/somatics-body-awareness-transparencies project ahrc bid.md

 - see [[the somatic marker hypothesis of Damasio]] and Craig's neural basis for body awareness

-Cognitive science and neuroscience are increasingly testing some of these claims, and there is reliable scientific evidence that somatic practices (and other mindful movement practices) improve body awareness
+Cognitive science and neuroscience are increasingly testing some of these claims, and there is reliable scientific evidence that somatic practices (and other mindful movement practices) improve body awareness (citation?)

 also real-world activities (re interoception) like London Trading Floor [@kandasamy-2016-interoceptive]